 We provide a rebate related to product dispensed to Medicaid eligible patients.
-Our estimated historical rebate percentage is used to estimate the rebate units associated with product shipped during a period.
-We then apply a rebate amount per unit to the estimated rebate units to arrive at the estimated reserve for the period.
-The estimated liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods.
+Our a) estimated historical rebate percentage, adjusted for b) recent and expected future utilization rates for these programs, is used to estimate the rebate units associated with product shipped during a period as follows:

+- a) The estimated historic liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods. - b) In order to assess current and future rates of Medicaid utilization, we analyze inventory levels and patient prescription data received from a third party, CuraScript.

 The rebate amount per unit is determined based on a formula established by statute and is subject to review and modification by the administrators of the Medicaid program.
 The rebate per unit formula is comprised of a basic rebate of 15.1% applied to the average per unit amount of payments we receive on our product sales and an additional per unit rebate that is based on our current sales price compared to our sales price on an inflation adjusted basis from a designated base period.
+We multiply the rebate amount per unit by the estimated rebate units to arrive at the estimated reserve for the period.
+This estimated reserve is deducted from gross sales in the determination of net sales.
+Effective January 1, 2008, the amount we rebate for each Acthar vial dispensed to a Medicaid eligible patient is approximately \$2,500 higher than our price to CuraScript.
+Management believes that the information received from CuraScript related to prescription data and inventory levels is reliable, but we are unable to independently verify the accuracy of such data.
+During the third quarter of 2008, based on higher rebate usage reflected in the prescription data provided by CuraScript, we revised our estimate for Medicaid rebates.
+The effect of this revision was to reduce net sales by \$1.4 million, and decrease net income per share by approximately \$0.01 for the three and nine month periods ended September 30, 2008.

-Certain government entities are permitted to purchase our products for a nominal amount from wholesalers and CuraScript.
+Certain government-supported entities are permitted to purchase our products for a nominal amount from wholesalers and CuraScript.
 The wholesalers and CuraScript charge the significant discount back to us and reduce subsequent payment to us by the amount of the approved chargeback.
 The chargeback approximates our sales price to our customers.
 As a result, we recognize nominal, if any, net sales on shipments to these entities that qualify for the government chargeback.
 The reduction to gross sales for a period related to chargebacks is comprised of actual approved chargebacks originating during the period and an estimate of chargebacks in the ending inventory of our customers.
 In estimating the government chargeback reserve as of the end of a period, we estimate the amount of chargebacks in our customers' ending inventory using actual average monthly chargeback amounts and ending inventory balances provided by our largest customers.